physimals/physimals/_pages/basil2020precourse.md

 Two separate pratical sessions will be run, in order to cater for different timezones.
 The content for the two sessions will be identical.
-You should attedn the session you chose on registration - you should not switch sessions on the day.
-If you discover in advance that you need to change your session choice please contact the organsiers and we will do our best to accomodate your request.
+You should attend the session you chose during registration - you should not switch sessions on the day.
+If you discover in advance that you need to change your session choice please contact the organisers and we will do our best to accomodate your request.

 Session A: 9am-12noon (UK) / 10am-1pm (Europe) / 11am-2pm (Israel) / 12:30pm-3:30pm (Iran) / 1:30-4:30pm (India) / 4pm-7pm (China/Singapore) / 6pm-9pm (Melbourne) / 8pm-11pm (New Zealand)